BunsDev/iMO/grant.md

 frontend functionality.

 We already have a contract dedicated to Uniswap, incentivising V3 liquidity deposits.
-The plan for V2 is to use a Pachira adapter which extend the usefuless of these deposits to be directly usable as collateral (like sDAI).

 Also as part of the 1st milestone, we will extend the existing QU!D frontend to serve as a fully featured, standalone web application for the protocol (currently just allows minting, and seeing some basic stats: e.g. P&L...who minted...time left to mint).